AmcacheParser download guide: official sources, mirrors, and verification

 OS (cross-platform) Linux / macOS via dotnet AmcacheParser.dll

-Runtime .NET 6 or .NET 9 (matching the build you downloaded)
+Runtime .NET 6 or .NET 9 (matching the build)

-RAM ~200 MB per hive parse; much less for typical hives
+RAM ~200 MB per parse; much less for typical hives

 Disk Negligible (CSV output is normally <50 MB per host)

 Eric publishes both framework-dependent and self-contained builds.
-The framework-dependent build is ~2 MB but requires the .NET runtime to be installed.
-The self-contained build is ~80 MB and runs on a host with no .NET installed — pick this one for triage USB sticks.
+Framework-dependent is ~2 MB but needs the .NET runtime installed.
+Self-contained is ~80 MB and runs on a host with no .NET.
+Pick self-contained for triage USB sticks.

 Air-gapped install pattern#